Update September 2023

 3 | Simply Raw Bakery – Drahtgasse 2, 1010 Vienna

 Located in the heart of Vienna in the first district: Simple Raw Bakery.
 Hofburg, Kunsthistorisches Museum, Albertina and Saint Stehphan’s Cathedral are only a few minutes away.
-Dedicated 100% gluten free, raw, egg free, flour free and without industrial sugar.
+Gluten free, raw, egg free, flour free and without industrial sugar.
 It’s a lovely little raw Café!
+Update: As of July 2023 simply raw bakery is permanently closed.

 Gluten free in Vienna: Restaurants